Geology and physical sciences staff

+I worked for World Museum as the Head of Earth and Physical Sciences until my retirement and continue here in an advisory capacity.
 My research interests are varied and range across the collection areas I am responsible for.
-I have specialist interests in 17th-18th century cosmogenies and other aspects of the history of science which includes the work of John MacCulloch and his geological mapping of Scotland, the history of geological collections and institutions, the history of palaeobotany, meteoritics, micropalaeontology and Palaeolithic studies.
+I have specialist interests in 17th-18th century cosmogenies and other aspects of the history of science.
+These include the work of John MacCulloch and his geological mapping of Scotland, the history of geological collections and institutions, the history of palaeobotany, meteoritics, micropalaeontology and Palaeolithic studies.

 Current research interests are focussed upon the palaeoenvironmental interpretation of the local Anisian rocks with an emphasis upon understanding the role and diversity of vegetative cover during this period of geological time.

 Curator, Earth and Physical Sciences

 Previous research includes the Ravenhead collection of Upper Carboniferous (Langsettian/Pennsylvanian) plant fossils collected by Henry Hugh Higgins (1814 - 1893) from the St Helens area of Merseyside.